RobRendell/gTove/README.md

 now only list recently completed items which have not yet been released.

 * Prevent a crash when a user starts a ping and then disconnects.
+* Pieces roster improvements:
+    * Clean up roster column values in minis for deleted columns

 ## Plans/TODO

 * Pieces roster improvements:
-    * Should clean up roster data in minis for deleted columns
     * Toggle button for player-editable?
     * Column type: "status" (icons which can be toggled on/off)
     * Option to show hidden fraction columns as a descending number?
 "Down 5"?